bhumi1102/rails/guides/source/layouts_and_rendering.md

 With this code, the browser will make a new request for the index page, the code in the `index` method will run, which will set the `@books` instance variable, then the `index.html.erb` view will be rendered.
 And it will all work as expected.

-However, rendering all books is not typically what we would do in a `show` action if the given book is not found.
-If a resource is not found, it is reasonable to return a HTTP 404 Not Found status code.
+Note that the above example is for demonstration.
+It is not typical to render all books from a `show` action for a given book.
+If a resource is not found, it is reasonable to return a HTTP 404 Not Found status code when `@book.nil` is true.

 ### Avoiding Double Render Errors